vsolovyov/blog/content/good-webcams.md

 a small tripod.
 What’s the next option?

 The next option is to just buy a mirrorless photo-camera with a big fat 4/3” or even APS-C sensor.
-It will cost $700+ for a new one (you can buy used for cheaper).
+It will cost $500+ for a new one (you can buy used for cheaper).
 You will also need some gear to hold the camera in place, as it won’t just rest on the top of the screen like a regular webcam.
 You also need an HDMI-to-USB video grabber, and you need to be sure that the camera you buy can output full resolution live onto that HDMI.
 Also make sure that it's possible to turn off all on-screen info like `1/100s F3.5 ISO 800`, which is useful when you're shooting photos and videos through viewfinder, but not so much when you're in a video meeting.
+This feature is called "Clean HDMI".

 Of course, you will have a lot of control over the whole stuff — set a diaphragm, get good bokeh, set ISO, set white balance, etc. Do you actually need